ExpressionEngine/ExpressionEngine-User-Guide/docs/config/config-files.md

 The mime types are grouped by file type.
 You can add the allowed mime types directly or you can add new file types containing miltiple mimes.

+#### Reverse Proxy IP addresses

+`proxy.php`

+If the server is behind reverse proxy or load balancer, the system would need special configuration to discover user's real IP address.
+If the IP address as passed in by server matches value or range specificed in this configuration file, the system will start looking into headers to determine real IP address, as forwarded by proxy/balancer.

+Please consult with provider of your reverse proxy or load balancing solutions for the IP addresses or ranges to use.
+Some providers would let you know the exact IP address of load balancer, while others would give you a range.
+Here are the links with information for some common providers: [CloudFlare](https://www.cloudflare.com/ips/), [Google Cloud](https://cloud.google.com/load-balancing/docs/https/#firewall_rules), [AWS Elastic](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html)

 #### 'Remember me' expiration

 `remember.php`